Life After the Military

 By Doris Appelbaum

-When an individual decides to hire a resume writer, he or she should ask questions about why the individual chose the writing profession, what qualifications he or she possesses, and if the person will get a personalized consultation.
+When a military members decides to hire a resume writer, he or she should ask questions about why the individual chose the writing profession, what qualifications he or she possesses, and if the person will get a personalized consultation.
 I have never understood firms that use a "form" and never contact the client.
 If the client could bring out the achievements and word it correctly, there would be no need to hire a resume-writing firm!
-Those of us who have been in the resume-writing industry for any length of time are still doing this craft because our clients are successful.

 A good resume writer is a ghostwriter, leaving no clues of his or her existence.

 Doris Appelbaum is Founder and President of Appelbaum's Resume Professionals, Inc. She is an international career consultant, resume writer, speaker, and trainer with 25+ years of experience.
-She has been quoted as an expert nationwide and has provided career transition services for major corporations and transitioning military.
 A career columnist for many publications and websites, Doris’ career history includes career management for colleges, teaching and training, human resources for a government agency, and employment development for Wisconsin Correctional Services.
 She was an honor graduate from Hofstra University with a BA – English/Journalism and an MS – Secondary Education.
 Doris can be reached at (414) 352-5994 - 1-800-619-9777 - email@example.com.